nautobot/nautobot/nautobot/docs/additional-features/custom-fields.md

 Each custom field must have a name; this should be a simple database-friendly string, e.g. `tps_report`.
 You may also assign a corresponding human-friendly label (e.g. "TPS report"); the label will be displayed on web forms.
 A weight is also required: Higher-weight fields will be ordered lower within a form.
 (The default weight is 100.)
 If a description is provided, it will appear beneath the field in a form.

 !!! note
     The name and type of a custom field cannot be modified once created, so take care in defining the name and type.
-This helps to reduce the possibility of inconsistent data and enforces the importance of thinking about the network data model when defining a new custom fields.
+This helps to reduce the possibility of inconsistent data and enforces the importance of thinking about the network data model when defining a new custom field.

 Marking a field as required will force the user to provide a value for the field when creating a new object or when saving an existing object.
 A default value for the field may also be provided.
 Use "true" or "false" for boolean fields, or the exact value of a choice for selection fields.